dianfu/sc/intl.en-US/Flink SQL Development Guide/Flink SQL/DDL statements/Create a source table/Create a Kafka source table.md

         -   UDTF

             **Note:** The Flink version of the following Maven dependencies is determined by the Realtime Compute version of your job.
 For example, when you run a job in Realtime Compute V2.2.4, the Flink version of Maven dependencies is blink-2.2.4-SNAPSHOT.
-For more information about the download addresses of the dependency packages, see the [Build the environment](https://help.aliyun.com/document_detail/69463.html?spm=a2c4g.11174283.6.663.56f51e49xcZv8U#h2-u73AFu5883u642Du5EFA2) section of the UDX overview topic.
+For more information about the download addresses of the dependency packages, see the [Build the development environment](intl.en-US/Flink SQL Development Guide/Flink SQL/UDX/UDX overview.md#section_ck2_gcm_cgb) section of the UDX overview topic.
 Maven dependencies:

             ```language-java
                 <dependencies>